Easy-to-read medicine information about olanzapine – what it is, how to take olanzapine safely and possible side effects.

 - Standard tablets: swallow these tablets with a glass of water.
 If you have problems swallowing tablets, talk to your doctor about changing to the oral disintegrating tablets, or wafers.

 - Oral disintegrating tablets and wafers: these tablets dissolve in your mouth.
-Place the tablet on your tongue and allow it to dissolve.
-Alternatively, you can dissolve the oral dispersible tablet by stirring into a small glassful of any of the following drinks: water, orange or apple juice, milk or coffee.
+Put the tablet on your tongue, let it dissolve, then swallow.
+Or, you can dissolve the oral dispersible tablet by stirring it into a small glass of any of these drinks: water, orange or apple juice, milk or coffee but not cola.

 - Olanzapine tablets are usually taken once a day.
 Try to take your olanzapine dose at the same time each day.

 - You can take olanzapine with or without food.